dhart31/metagenomics/README.md

 Now that I have assembled some contigs, I can try to reconstruct all of the genomes in my community.
 To do this, I will use [MetaBAT](https://bitbucket.org/berkeleylab/metabat/src/master/), which separates contigs into bins of taxonomic groups.
 This is achieved by comparing the tetranucleotide frequencies (TNR) and abundance (roughly, how many reads align to the contig) for a pair of contigs.
 If the TNR and abundance of a pair of contigs are similar, they will be paired together.

-To use MetaBAT, I also need a BAM file
+To use MetaBAT, I also need a sorted BAM file, which describes how all of my reads align to my contigs.
+To create the BAM file and then sort it, I used Bowtie2 and samtools in tandem, which are both popularly used for this task.